fdilke/ice-exercise/ice-example-prez.md

 We'll store the list of song ids in the data for a release.
 They are in a specified order, as for a CD.

-There is no provision for separating batches of songs within a release, as might be useful for sides of an LP, or for naming blocks of songs.
+There is no provision for separating blocks of songs within a release, as might be useful for sides of an LP, or for naming composite pieces.

 ---